tylerJPike/OOS/index.md

 This package creates a paradigm to provide a structured and automated approach to out-of-sample time series forecasting, a common, important, and subtle task.
 In many ways, this package is merely a wrapper for the excellent extant time series forecasting routines on CRAN - including both traditional econometric time series models and modern machine learning techniques.
 However, this package additionally provides a modern and comprehensive set of forecast combination tools and forecast comparison metrics.

 Available tools and techniques may be reviewed under the **Tools** tab.
 While vignettes and other extended documentation of the OOS package's capabilities may be found under the **Workflow** tab.

 ---
+## Why use OOS

+It is a simple fact that in-sample time series forecasting overstates model accuracy.
+Moreover, standard data cleaning routines and cross-validation techniques do not respect and avoid look-ahead bias, infecting the information set of study.
+In sum, practioners need to be careful when evaluating time series forecasts.

+As it stands (as of Feb.
+2021), most would agree that the clostest package or collection of packages to a comprehensive and cohesive time series forecasting workflow in R is the maturing TidyModels.
+While TidyModels provides a flexible framework for data cleaning, model estimation, and prediction, it has not been built with out-of-sample time series forecasting in mind.
+That is, one still needs to write for-loop, apply function, or map routine to re-estimate thier desired forecasting workflow each time step, and then collect, clean, and deliver the mess of output that comes out of such a practice.

+In an answer to R's lack of out-of-sample time series forecasting frameworks, OOS provides a clean, comprehensive, and robust workflow for out-of-sample forecasting.

+In addition to systematizing and democratizing out-of-sample time series forecasting with traditional econometric tools and modern machine learning methods, OOS also:
+1. plays nicely with the tidyverse - facilitating integration with existing codebases
+2. provides sensible off-the-shelf defaults for new forecasters, while giving advanced users full control over all model and trianing function parameters for maximum flexibility
+3. gives users control over what pieces of information to return in easy to handle data.frames or lists

+---
 ## Installation